shengfeng-yang/shengfeng-yang.github.io/_pages/research.md

 <a href="/research_energy_materials" style="font-size: 25px; font-weight: bold;">Advanced Energy Materials</a>
 ======
-Our research employs advanced computational techniques to create cutting-edge materials and structures that address the needs of sustainable energy solutions, including advancements in nuclear energy and Li-ion battery technologies.
+Our research employs advanced computational techniques to design state-of-the-art materials and structures for diverse energy applications, including nuclear energy and Li-ion batteries.

 <a href="/research_interfaces" style="font-size: 25px; font-weight: bold;">Interfaces in Materials </a>
 ======